Factbox: Wealth and philanthropy of Bill and Melinda Gates

 Bill Gates is the world’s fourth-richest person with a net worth of $130.5 billion, according to Forbes.

-Gates dropped out of Harvard University to co-found technology giant Microsoft (MSFT.O) with school friend Paul Allen in 1975.
-Gates owned 49% of Microsoft at its initial public offering in 1986, which made him an instant multi-millionaire.

-With Microsoft's explosive growth, he soon became the world's richest person.
+With Microsoft’s explosive growth, he soon became the world’s richest person.
 He has since lost that title, partly by donating money to philanthropic causes.
 He was also overtaken due to growth at other companies.
-Amazon.com Inc (AMZN.O) founder Jeff Bezos and Tesla Inc (TSLA.O) Chief Executive Elon Musk are No. 1 and 2 on the Forbes wealth list.
+Amazon.com Inc founder Jeff Bezos, Tesla Inc Chief Executive Elon Musk and Louis Vuitton boss Bernard Arnault and his family take the three top spots on the Forbes wealth list, with Gates at No. 4.

 GATES FOUNDATION